gerardoezequiel/Harnessing-the-Power-of-Geospatial-Analytics-for-Strategic-Hotel-Site-Selection-in-Madrid/README.md

 This proximity data, along with the coverage of 15-minute walk isochrones from tourist points of interest, were used to enrich our analysis.
 These factors helped us identify locations that not only offer high accessibility to key attractions but also maintain a healthy distance from existing NH Hotels, ensuring a balanced distribution of accommodations across the city.
 <iframe width="1280px" height="720px" src="https://clausa.app.carto.com/map/d973dc67-828d-414c-bc74-3cc839221e98"></iframe>

+In this map, we have visualized the results of the 15-minute isochrones based on different categories of points of interest (POI), including "patrimony, museum and monuments," "theatre and arts," "gastronomy," and "leisure."
+The aggregated isochrones are represented in the background, providing an overview of the areas that can be reached within a 15-minute walk from the respective POIs.

+The first isochrone, shown in blue, represents the intersection of these aggregated isochrones.
+It highlights the areas where multiple categories of POIs overlap, indicating locations that offer easy access to diverse attractions within a short walking distance.
+These areas are particularly desirable for hotel development as guests can conveniently explore a variety of cultural, artistic, culinary, and leisure experiences.

+Additionally, the map displays the location of hotels that fall within this aggregated isochrone.
+These hotels are strategically positioned to ensure that guests can reach the POIs belonging to the different categories within a 15-minute walk.
+By staying at these hotels, visitors have the advantage of convenient access to a range of attractions without the need for extensive travel.

+This visualization provides NH Hotels with valuable insights into the distribution of isochrones, the areas of overlap, and the location of hotels within the desired accessibility range.
+It allows NH Hotels to identify specific areas where the concentration of diverse POIs and hotel accommodations create a favorable environment for attracting and satisfying guests.

+By leveraging this information, NH Hotels can make informed decisions regarding the selection of hotel sites that offer the best proximity to popular attractions and enhance the overall guest experience.
+This strategic approach ensures that NH Hotels can position their establishments in areas with high tourist appeal and optimize their market presence in Madrid.

 ### 2.3 Spatial Index Enrichment

 To enhance the granularity and precision of our analysis, we incorporated the H3 spatial indexing system using the CARTO Analytics Toolbox.
 Spatial indexes, like H3, are global discrete grids that cover the entire globe.
 They are designed to efficiently process and query spatial data, making spatial analysis faster and more accurate.